Grate-Oracle-Lewot/GrateCrystal/README.md

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Cut is now basically X-Scissor, Flash is Flash Cannon, Hyper Fang drains HP, Low Kick lowers Evasion, Rolling Kick is a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, Sky Attack flies up on the first turn like Fly and can hit an opponent who's currently flying, etc.

+- Hidden Power's DV-based variable power now has a maximum of 110 instead of 70 (the minimum is still 31).

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.